ConsensusResearch/MultiBranch/README.md

 Configuration file 'multibranch.cfg' (the name is statically defined in constants.hs, after changing recompilation is needed) consists of the following parameters:

- strTimesFileName: String.
-Name of the output file for times between generated blocks in one (longest) chain.
+* strTimesFileName: String.
+Name of the output file for times between generated blocks in one (longest) chain

- bUseTFDepth: bool.
-Boolean parameter denotes whether to use nTFDepth parameter, or do the forging to as many blocks as possible (TOO SLOW).
+* bUseTFDepth: bool.
+Boolean parameter denotes whether to use nTFDepth parameter, or do the forging to as many blocks as possible (TOO SLOW)

- nTFDepth: Integer.
+* nTFDepth: Integer.
 Parameter means the number of blocks to forge to, they are selected from the ordered list of open blocks.
-If it set to
-           zero - single branch forging (with forks) is simulated.
+If it set to zero - single branch forging (with forks) is simulated

- nFixAccounts: Integer.
+* nFixAccounts: Integer.
 Number of accounts in the network besides God account.
 Cannot be more than 15.
-The systemBalance (defined in Constants.hs)
-               is distributed uniformly between them.
+The systemBalance (defined in Constants.hs) is distributed uniformly between them

 RUN & OUTPUT
 -------------